William Shakespeare did not write the plays as Mark Twain explains here.

 picture is it?

 It is of a young Cardinal Richelieu, the prime minister of France and the worst enemy the theater has ever had.
 His control over the theater in France was complete and unparalleled in history.
-His oppression of the theater was so complete that arguably it has never recovered.
+It even compared to Stalin.
+His oppression of the theater in France was so complete that arguably it has never recovered.
 So of course we had to use his picture for that of 'Shakespeare'.

 the left is a painting of Cardinal Richelieu when he was older.